 * May back on campaign trail after London killings

-* May under pressure over cuts to police numbers
+* PM under pressure over reduced police numbers

 * Labour's Corbyn backs calls for her to resign

-* Polls show May's lead narrowing before Thursday election (Adds Trump, new barriers on bridges, background on Corbyn)
+* Polls indicate May's lead is narrowing before Thursday election (Updates previous BRITAIN-SECURITY/ series)

 LONDON, June 5 (Reuters) - Britain's election campaign resumed in earnest on Monday with Prime Minister Theresa May's opinion poll lead narrowing and the focus firmly on her security record after an attack by marauding jihadis killed seven people in the heart of London.

-In Britain's third Islamist attack in as many months, three men rammed a van into pedestrians on London Bridge on Saturday night before running into the bustling Borough Market area, where they slit throats and stabbed people indiscriminately.
+In Britain's third Islamist attack in as many months, three men rammed a van into pedestrians on London Bridge on Saturday night before running into the busy Borough Market area where they slit people's throats and stabbed them indiscriminately.